mulesoft-assets/template-wday2sfdc-updateemployee-broadcast/README.md

 ## endpoints.xml<a name="endpointsxml"/>
-This is file is conformed by a Flow containing the Poll that will periodically query Sales Force for updated/created Contacts that meet the defined criteria in the query.
+This is file is conformed by a Flow containing the endpoints for triggering the template and retrieving the objects that meet the defined criteria in the query.
 And then executing the batch job process with the query results.

 ## errorHandling.xml<a name="errorhandlingxml"/>
-Contains a [Catch Exception Strategy](http://www.mulesoft.org/documentation/display/current/Catch+Exception+Strategy) that is only Logging the exception thrown (If so).
-As you imagine, this is the right place to handle how your integration will react depending on the different exceptions.
+This is the right place to handle how your integration will react depending on the different exceptions.
+This file holds a [Choice Exception Strategy](http://www.mulesoft.org/documentation/display/current/Choice+Exception+Strategy) that is referenced by the main flow in the business logic.